 Why Both Professions Need to Work Together?

-As you may have noticed throughout this post, the architects comes up with the ideas and design.
+As you may have noticed throughout this post, the architects come up with the ideas and designs.
 And the civil engineer helps to bring that idea to life.
-The two professions need to work and collaborate together, otherwise no construction project will ever come to life.
+The two professions need to work and collaborate, otherwise, no construction project will ever come to life.

 Without an architect, individuals will not have a clear direction to formulate different types of structures.
 And if there was no engineer, the architect’s design will only be a pile of drawings and ideas that didn’t come to life, and only gathering dust.

 We do hope that this post has helped you understand the difference between the two professions.
 And we also hoped that it has helped you decide which of the two professions is more suited to you.
 If you’re quite a creative person and can grasp both mathematical and scientific principles, then a career in architecture is best for you.